AlgoMaster Logo

 Intuition

-The technique is called cyclic sort.
-For each position, we repeatedly swap the current element to its correct position until either the current element is out of range (negative, zero, or greater than n), the current element is already in its correct position, or the target position already has the correct value (a duplicate).
+The rearrangement is done with cyclic sort.
+For each index, repeatedly swap the current element toward its correct index, stopping when the element is out of range (negative, zero, or greater than n), already in its correct index, or its target index already holds the same value (a duplicate).

 Algorithm